Dundych/cv_test/README.md

 # CV based test faramework

 > The test project shows how to use computer vision to find
 > and manipulate objects on the screen.
-The main script
+The main scripts
-> "scripts/find_objs_on_img.py" does all cv work.
-The rest of
+> "scripts/find_templates_on_img.py", "scripts/find_objs_on_img.py"
-> ruby code is wrapper, for cucumber demo to easy use cv on
+> do all cv work.
+The rest of ruby code is wrapper,
-> mobile testing.
+> for cucumber demo to easy use cv on mobile testing.
 (Android)

 ## How to run examples.
 Local